outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     2. # make menuconfig
         1. You don't need to copy and convert the old kernel config file as specified on [Kernel/Upgrade](https://wiki.gentoo.org/wiki/Kernel/Upgrade) since we just re-compile the current working kernel and share the kernel source.
 So we share the basic `.config` file in `/usr/src/linux/.config`.
         2. Just make some changes to the old config file.
+    3. # make clean

+        Whenever the kernel sources or `.config` is changed, or when you are re-compiling a previously compiled kernel, run `make clean`.
+Otherwise the compiling process might fail.
     3. # make
     4. # make modules_install
     5. # make install